nickcorbett15/LLMDigitalTwin/README.md

 ## Future Considerations

+1. Only use information/posts from people before 2022 to capture the persons true essence rather than if they started using LLMs to make content.

+2. Create a tab where users can 'facetime' by passing in an image of the person with the LLM trained in their tone of voice.

-Further development could be working toward connecting to Outlook and Teams server APIs to further improve upon the models accuracy.
-Models/micro agents for different tasks can also be trained and containerized for deployment.
+3. Models/micro agents for different tasks can also be trained and containerized for deployment.

+### Tasks

+1. Train models options including different llms: llama2 (Meta free), chatgpt, grok, deepseek, claude (antrhopic), gemini(google), flowise,npx  etc

+2. Dashboard for training/testing, dashboard for evaluation, dashboard for trained models and using them.
+Analyze for time, accuracy, etc

+3. Add ability for mutlimodal models: images, text, videos etc

+4. Transister chip developement code ( ASK ME ABOUT THIS PROJECT IM WORKING ON)